Introduction

 This list is far from exhaustive, but includes some features that might be decisive in certain scenarios:

-- Manage multiple independent, potentially differently structured texts and arbitrary related resources in a single platform instance
+- Manage multiple independent, potentially differently structured texts

 - Extensively typed and documented server API (via OpenAPI specification) and built-in interactive API documentation (via Swagger UI and/or ReDoc), all thanks to FastAPI